EclampsiaPregnancy - eclampsia; Preeclampsia - eclampsia; High blood pressure - eclampsia; Seizure - eclampsia

-Eclampsia is the new onset of seizures or coma in a pregnant woman that are not related to a preexisting brain condition.
+Eclampsia is the new onset of seizures or coma in a pregnant woman.
+These seizures are not related to an existing brain condition.

 - Blood vessel problems

 - Brain and nervous system (neurological) factors

-Eclampsia follows preeclampsia, a serious complication of pregnancy that includes high blood pressure and excess and rapid weight gain.
+Eclampsia follows a condition calledpreeclampsia.
+This is a serious complication of pregnancy that includes high blood pressure and excess and rapid weight gain.

 Most women with preeclampsia do not go on to have seizures.
 It is hard to predict which women will.
 Women at high risk of seizures often have severe preeclampsia with findings such as: